Oakland, CA

 Comparing amount of park space between neighborhoods by race/ethnicity

-Residents in neighborhoods of color* have access to 31% less park space per person than the city’s average neighborhood and 69% less than those in white neighborhoods.
+Across the country, parks located in neighborhoods with a majority of residents of color are half the size of parks in predominantly white neighborhoods yet serve five times more people per acre, according to TPL park equity data.
+In Oakland, residents in neighborhoods of color* have access to 26% less park space per person than the city’s average neighborhood and 66% less than those in white neighborhoods.
 Additionally, we compared park space in the city’s average neighborhood with others by specific race and ethnicity:

 *Neighborhoods of color are defined as those in Oakland with the highest concentrations of people who identify as Black, Hispanic, Indigenous and Native American, Asian American, Pacific Islander, multiple races, or other communities of color (more information).